Posted on July 2, 2020 Updated on July 31, 2020

 Picture of the Day

-This entry was posted in Photography, Picture of the Day and tagged american photography, camera hound, cameraphone, cosmic-observation photography, evening walk, ford truck, hillsborough photography, image, nc photography, north carolina photography, old truck, photo, photo of the day, photograph, photographer, Photography, picture, Picture of the Day, potd, red truck, samsung, samsung cameraphone, samsung s5, shutterbug, snap the photo, snap the picture, snapshot, take the photo, take the picture, take the shot, truck, truck image, victoria lea photography.
+This entry was posted in Photography, Picture of the Day and tagged american photography, camera hound, cameraphone, cosmic-observation photography, evening walk, ford truck, hillsborough photography, image, north carolina photography, old truck, photo, photo of the day, photograph, photographer, picture, POTD, red truck, samsung S5, shutterbug, snapshot, truck, truck image.

 Love that truck!
 I would love an old truck like that to drive around.